 Tinuiti is a great example of an agency working with brands to prove the incremental value of marketing.
 Tinuiti’s client Etsy does not have a fixed budget for marketing.
 Rather, Etsy has data scientists on the analytics team and financial analysts who work with marketing teams.
 This model allows teams to respond to opportunities as they arise.

 The approach was put to the test in early 2020 when the pandemic hit, and proved to be valuable.
 Etsy scaled marketing tactics and saw volume nearly double in many subsequent quarters.

-Obele Brown-West, chief solutions officer at Tinuiti, explains: “Etsy became one of the only places where you could find those critical supplies, like face masks.
+According to Obele Brown-West, chief solutions officer at Tinuiti, “Etsy became one of the only places where you could find those critical supplies, like face masks.
 It was the unique challenge of seeing a ton of demand.
 How do we continue to grow and make sure that we’re staying top of mind for all of the other things that they might need on an ongoing basis?
 We had that one-team model, the dynamic marketing budget, as well as the measurement frameworks in place to consistently test, learn, and iterate off of the data that we were getting.”